 1. Use on-page optimization to increase the relevance of your site and inform search engines of what your site is about and what kinds of products or services your company offers.
 To do your on-page SEO correctly, you must do some research on specific keywords and related keywords that will help you tell the search engines what you are all about.
 Additionally, you must use tags, titles, and links to provide further information and guide search engines through your website.

 2. Use off-page optimization to show search engines what other people and companies think of your company.
 The anchor text and links from social media and other websites are imperative in determining what search engines think your website is about and what people think of your company.
-To make sure that your website rises in the rankings, you should look into ways of getting positive reviews and keyword-specific anchor text going to your site.
+To make sure that your website rises in the rankings, you should look into ways of getting positive reviews and keyword-specific anchor text going to your site, you can check hybrid traffic for the 0ff-page optimization strategy.

 3. You can use PPC advertising to increase the traffic to your site inorganically.
 This is a little different because it is something you will continue to have to pay for, but at times, it can be worth it.
 Using PPC can help you determine which keywords are best for getting people to go to your site and convert into paying customers or clients.